Aditya-354/DSA-Problems-Solved/README.md

 **Approach:**

--> Use `insertPos` to track where the next non-zero should go.
+> Use `insertPos` to track where the next non-zero should go./

--> Loop through the array: whenever you see a non-zero, write it at `insertPos` and increment `insertPos`.
+> Loop through the array: whenever you see a non-zero, write it at `insertPos` and increment `insertPos`./

--> After placing all non-zero elements, fill the remaining positions with 0s.
+> After placing all non-zero elements, fill the remaining positions with 0s.

 **Pattern:** Two-Pointers